Janelle Bynum: 'We can do better' on police accountability - NewsBreak

 "(The) Performance Standards Unit did not find that any deputy placed a knee on the juvenile's neck.
 We do not train deputies to restrict a person's airway or impede their ability to breathe," Roberts said.
 "It was determined the involved deputies followed training and policy."

-"Feeling safe is one of our most basic needs, and right now in our community too many people, especially our Black and Brown and non-white neighbors, do not feel safe," Fischer told Pamplin Media Group.

-Fischer added that Benbo and his family not feeling protected by law enforcement is an injustice that is "not fully addressed with a financial settlement," although she hopes the settlement is "a step forward in Ka'Mar's journey recovering from trauma."

-"In order for all our community members — Black, Brown or White — to trust law enforcement to keep us safe, there must be accountability and a commitment to doing better," Fischer said.
+"In order for all our community members — Black, Brown or White — to trust law enforcement to keep us safe, there must be accountability and a commitment to doing better," Fischer said in a written statement sent to Pamplin Media Group.
 "The county is a necessary part of that work, and I'll continue to be committed to improve public safety by investing in training for law enforcement, and requiring true, meaningful accountability.
 This must be a top priority of our community leaders."{loadposition sub-article-02}

 Comments / 0